hmrc/crypto/README.md

 - The `secure` library has been rolled into `crypto`.
 The package has changed from `hmrc.gov.uk.secure` to `hmrc.gov.uk.crypto.secure`.
 - The `json-encryption` library has been rolled in as a multi-module build.
 - Default `toString` of `Protected` is suppressed.
-- `CryptoGcmAd` has been added.
+- `AesGcmAdCrypto` has been added.
 It is different from `AesGCMCrypto` in that it supports associated data to be provided on each encrypt/decrypt.